-This chapter covers the formats of the Network Output Data used to command the SD31045E as well as the formats of the Network Input Data that contains the responses from the driver.
-The SD31045E requires ten 16-bit words (20 bytes) for Output Data as well as ten 16-bit words for Input Data.
+This chapter covers the formats of the Network Output Data used to command the SD17060E as well as the formats of the Network Input Data that contains the responses from the driver.
+The SD17060E requires ten 16-bit words (20 bytes) for Output Data as well as ten 16-bit words for Input Data.
+Note that the SD17060E will power up in Configuration Mode, which is described in the previous chapter.